circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

     --header 'Accept: application/json'
     --header "Circle-Token: $CIRCLECI_TOKEN"
     ```
-4. Once you call this insights endpoint, you will receive a JSON output similar to the example shown below.
+4. Once you call this Insights endpoint, you will receive a JSON output similar to the example shown below.

 ```json
 {